 Regarding your second question, yes, you can use the prepared buttermilk as a mother culture.

-Chevre and Yogurt too Thin
+Chevre and Yogurt Are Too Thin

-Q. I have a new goat (Alpine) and, now, I'm having problems with my usual recipes.
+Q. I have a new goat (Alpine) and now I'm having problems with my usual recipes.
 My mozzarella has been fine, but my chevre didn't work and my yogurt came out runny.
 The milk from this goat seems to have a lot of fat in it.